What is Neurofeedback Good For: 7 Common Conditions

 There are many myths about OCD, but the one that gets in the way of people really getting help is not understanding what OCD really looks like.
 OCD always starts with intrusive thoughts and because they are internal, they simply are hard to spot.
 It is only when those intrusive thoughts morph into compulsive behaviors and rituals that parents and professionals identify what is really going on.

 Being that our center specializes in OCD and PANS/PANDAS, we see OCD everyday and see how often it is missed by other professionals.
-OCD behaviors form with behaviors related to the habituation of the nervous system and will become increasingly treatment resistant overtime as a person lacks those skills to self-regulate and “talk back to their OCD”.
+OCD behaviors form with behaviors related to the habituation of the nervous system and will become increasingly treatment resistant over time as a person lacks those skills to self-regulate and “talk back to their OCD”.

-For those with OCD, we pair eeg neurofeedback with new brain learning through exposure and response prevention (ERP) OCD therapy, which calms brain wave activity to give a person the ability to respond to and learn new ways to address intrusive thoughts, compulsive thoughts and behaviors, and rituals.
+For those with OCD, we pair EEG neurofeedback with new brain learning through exposure and response prevention (ERP) OCD therapy, which calms brain wave activity to give a person the ability to respond to and learn new ways to address intrusive thoughts, compulsive thoughts and behaviors, and rituals.

-#5 Depression
+#5 Neurofeedback for Depression

 Depression can stem from many sources including long-term chronic anxiety, physical illnesses such as chronic pain, Lyme Disease, genetic mutations, genetic inheritance, and so on.
 When someone faces depression, it has a big impact on their life in some way at school or work, getting along with others, learning, and their home life.